-Barbara earned her Bachelors Degree in Criminal Justice from Kennesaw State University and her Master's Degree in Public Administration from Columbus State University’s Georgia Law Enforcement Command College.
-She is currently pursuing her Ph.D. in Public Administration.
-Barbara is also a P.O.S.T. certified Senior Instructor and currently serves as Vice President for the Georgia Professional Association of Community Supervision.
+Barbara earned her Bachelor's Degree in Criminal Justice from Kennesaw State University and her Masters Degree in Public Administration from Columbus State University and Georgia Law Enforcement Command College.
+She is currently pursuing her Doctorate in Public Administration.
+She is a P.O.S.T. certified Senior Instructor and participates in Basic Training, POST IT, MET and AMT training.

 Barbara is an active member and has served on the Executive Board of a number of professional organizations.
 She was recently appointed by the Governor to serve as a Commission Member for the Georgia Commission on Family Violence.
 Barbara also serves as the President in her community for the Jefferson Park Neighborhood Association and has served as President of the Georgia Professional Association of Community Supervision (GPACS) and is a certified suicide prevention advocate.